aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_configuration.html.markdown

 * `data_disk` - (Optional) DataDisk mappings to attach to ecs instance.
 See [Block datadisk](#block-datadisk) below for details.
 * `instance_ids` - (Deprecated) It has been deprecated from version 1.6.0.
 New resource `alicloud_ess_attachment` replaces it.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
 It will be applied for ECS instances finally.
+    - Key: It can be up to 64 characters in length.
+It cannot begin with "aliyun", "http://", or "https://".
+It cannot be a null string.
+    - Value: It can be up to 128 characters in length.
+It cannot begin with "aliyun", "http://", or "https://" It can be a null string.

 ~> **NOTE:** Before enabling the scaling group, it must have a active scaling configuration.